tschijnmo/programmabletuple/README.rst

 Frequently we need values of user-defined class that is different from an existing value by relatively small amount.
 With mutable class, frequently this is achieved by mutating the instance.
 However, here the instances are no longer mutable.
 So methods to update instances non-destructively are provided.
-Note that these methods will return new instances with the field updated and leave the original value intact.
+Note that these methods will return new instances with the field updated and leave the original value intact, in the same way as the Haskell records works.

 Basically two methods are provided for this purpose, ``_update`` and ``_replace``.
 Both of them takes keyword arguments with the keys being the name